Mixed-state entanglement and phase transitions in Einstein-Born-Infeld massive gravity: The relationship between entanglement measurements and Hawking-Page phase transition

 \section{The relationship between entanglement measurements and Hawking-Page phase transition}

-In specific parameters, the system can undergo a Hawking-Page phase transition.
-It is crucial to note that the entropy density $s$ is associated with the horizon $r_h$ of the black hole.
+For specific parameter values, the system can undergo a Hawking-Page phase transition.
+The entropy density $s$ is associated with the horizon $r_h$ of the black hole.
 In figure \ref{fig:pd2}, we present the phase diagram featuring both first-order and second-order phase transitions.
 The left figure illustrates both first-order and second-order phase transitions, where the black hole can possess multiple horizons at the same temperature.
 As the temperature increases, the horizon abruptly transitions from one to another at the critical temperature.
 For a typical first-order phase transition, there are three different horizons $r_h$ at the same temperature.
-However, the right figure \ref{fig:pd2} depicts a unique type of first-order phase transition, where there are four different horizons at the same temperature.
+However, the right figure \ref{fig:pd2} depicts a distinctive type of first-order phase transition, where there are four different horizons at the same temperature.
 To more effectively investigate the phase transition in this special case, we define the free energy as $\Omega= M- T s$, where $M$ represents the mass of the black hole, $T$ is the temperature, and $s$ is the entropy density.
 Consequently, the free energy can be expressed as follows

-In Fig.~\ref{fig: free}, we show the free energy and the phase transition for this special case.
+In figure~\ref{fig:special_free}, we show the free energy and the phase transition for this special case.
 Only the red lines represent stable states, while the blue lines represent metastable states.
 The first-order phase transition occurs at the critical temperature $T_1=0.0728$.
 In this special case, the system has a minimum temperature $T_0=0.0455$.
-This phase possesses a finite minimum temperature $T_0$ and can have three different metastable horizons at certain temperatures, which differs from the normal first-order phase transition shown in the left panel of Fig.~\ref{fig:pd2}.
+This phase possesses a finite minimum temperature $T_0$ and can have three different metastable horizons at certain temperatures, which differs from the normal first-order phase transition shown in the left panel of figure~\ref{fig:pd2}.